wicnewyen/home-page/README.md

 # vnguyen
-Attempt at a personal website, in the process of teaching myself front-end development
+Currently attempting at a personal website, in the process of teaching myself front-end development